jsa-research/limbus-buildgen/README.md

 The JSON configuration files support the following properties:

 The following options are required:
-* **type** Specifies the type of project to build, can be either "application" or "static-library".
+* **type** Specifies the type of project to build, can be either "application", "dynamic-library" or "static-library".
 * **files** Specifies a list of source files.
 * **host** Specifies the target host, i.e. the desired platform that the makefile should compile with.
 * **outputName** Specifies the name of the final executable.